 Cora lives in the town hosting the music festival.
 She’s volunteering in the medical tent.
 She’s like that, always the good girl.
 But there is something in the air at this concert, and suddenly Cora finds herself wanting to push her own boundaries.

 When Michael and Cora meet, sparks fly, hearts race, and all the things love songs are written about come true.
 And they’ve got three days of the most epic summer ahead of them…

 Sarvenaz Tash is the author of The Geek’s Guide to Unrequited Love (a YALSA Top Ten Quick Pick for Reluctant YA Readers), Three Day Summer, The Mapmaker and the Ghost, and Virtually Yours.
 She was born in Tehran, Iran, and grew up on Long Island, New York.
-She received her BFA in film and television from New York University’s Tisch School of the Arts.
-This means she got to spend most of college running around and making movies.
-(It was a lot of fun.)
-She has dabbled in all sorts of writing, including screenwriting, copywriting, and professional tweeting.
-Sarvenaz currently lives in Brooklyn, New York.
+She received her BFA in film and television from NYU’s Tisch School of the Arts, which means she got to spend most of college running around and making movies (it was a lot of fun).
+She has dabbled in all sorts of writing including screenwriting, Emmy Award–winning copywriting, and professional tweeting for the likes of Bravo and MTV.
+Sarvenaz currently lives in Brooklyn, New York, with her family.